GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/12-dns-configmap.png" >

-#### 4. View the Configmap endpoint-svcreg-coredns
+#### 4. Viewing Configmap endpoint-svcreg-coredns

-The endpoint-svcreg-coredns configmap automatically get created.
+The `endpoint-svcreg-coredns` configmap also would have been created automatically.
 Run the below command to see the config map.

 ```
 kubectl get -n multicluster-endpoint configmap endpoint-svcreg-coredns -o yaml